czi-catalystproject/hub-champion-training/episodes/troubleshooting.md

 :::{tip}
 :class: dropdown

 Nobody is perfect – there is no perfect way for troubleshooting and providing user support!
-Prior skills and support requirements can vary significantly and part of your role as Hub Champion is to facilitate knowledge transfer within the community, as well as representing and escalating support requests to 2i2c for more technical issues.
+Prior skills and support requirements can vary significantly and part of your role as Hub Champion is helping users to help each other, as well as representing and escalating support requests to 2i2c for more technical issues.

 Here are some tips for success: